MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/getting-started-with-the-bing-maps-rest-services.md

 ---
 title: "Getting Started with the Bing Maps REST Services | Microsoft Docs"
-description: Learn how to use Bing Maps REST Services Application Programming Interface (API). ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes the Bing Maps REST Services Application Programming Interface (API) and provides a table that lists the Bing Maps REST Services and the common tasks they perform." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""